-The Executive Officer is the Board's chief executive officer.
-He or she implements the policies developed by the Board and carries out the tasks delegated by the Board.
+The Executive Officer implements the policies developed by the Board and carries out the tasks delegated by the Board.

 Recruitment

 The Board may institute an open recruitment plan to obtain a pool of qualified Executive Officer candidates.
 It may also utilize proven equal employment opportunity and personnel recruitment procedures.